eric-s-s/dice-tables/README.rst

     - adding new getter no longer needs getter key.  now is (<getter_name>, <default>, 'property' or 'method')
     - Factory.add_getter(<getter_name>, <default>, 'property' or 'method')
     - or as class variable: new_keys = [(<getter_name>, <default>, 'property' or 'method'), ...] see inheritance_
+- all IntegerEvents have __eq__ and __ne__
+    - different classes override
+    - has strict type checking so DiceTable can never equal DetailedDiceTable

 =====================================================